top of page

 Thomas Josef Roth Paris 2021 Dokhaus Berlin.jpg

-At Simone Weil's former residence Rue Auguste Comte in Paris, 2021
+At Simone Weil's former residence Rue Auguste Comte, Paris (2021)

 bottom of page